bartprokop/gpg-keys/signatures/README.md

 # Signing with GPG

-## Code signing
+## Git Code signing

 ### Adopted solution

-- I'm using multiple machines to develop the code, so I'm committing from multiple machines.
+- I'm using multiple machines to develop the code, thus I'm committing from multiple machines.
 - I prefer not to share single signing key across multiple machines.
-If one machine is compromised, all my work will be compromised (as long as GPG signature is considered).
+If one machine gets compromised, all my work will be compromised (as long as GPG signature is considered).
-- I will generate a single signing sub-key per machine.
+- I will generate a single code signing sub-key per machine.

 ### Generation of signing master key